felixs8696/code-hub/README.md

 # Code Hub
-*A Compilation of Useful Templates, Algorithm Implementation, and Coding Challenge Solutions*
+*A Compilation of Useful Templates, Algorithm Implementations, and Coding Challenge Solutions*

 ### Contents
 ```